Regan-Koopmans/Notes/Recursion.md

     }
 ```

-==*It is important to remember that we do not gain much benefit from tail recursion, as we are unnecessarily occupying memory and gaining little or no shortening of code.*==

 ##Non-Tail Recurison

 **Non-tail Recursion**, as one would expect is when we have two or more recursive function calls: